turbot/steampipe-plugin-alicloud/docs/tables/alicloud_security_center_version.md

 5: Advanced
 6: Basic Anti-Virus

-Note Both 2 and 3 indicate the Enterprise edition and have no differences.
+Note: Both 2 and 3 indicate the Enterprise edition and have no differences.

 ## Examples